Diobyte/QQTLuaLS/README.md

 ./scripts/install_lua.sh
 ```

-This will download and install Lua 5.1 to a local directory and update your PATH.
+This will download and install Lua 5.1 to a local directory and automatically add it to your PATH environment variable.
+The installation includes:

+- **Windows**: Uses winget if available, otherwise downloads binaries manually.
+Adds to both user PATH and current session.
+- **Linux**: Uses system package manager (apt, yum, pacman) or builds from source.
+- **macOS**: Uses Homebrew or builds from source.

+After installation, Lua will be available in all new terminals and VS Code sessions.
 You can also use the setup scripts with the Lua installation flag:

 **Windows**: